uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 without needing to copy data to and from host or return control to host between operations.

-Requirements of the driver to allow ComputeAorta to submit commands are the following:
+Requirements of the driver to allow the oneAPI Construction Kit to submit commands are the following:

 .. rubric:: Must-Have